Girgias/php-rfcs/container-offset-behaviour.md

 ### Arrays

-Arrays are the ubiquitious container type in PHP and support all of the operations, thus the behaviour is only affected by the type of offsets used.
+Arrays are the ubiquitous container type in PHP and support all the operations, thus the behaviour is only affected by the type of offsets used.

 #### Valid offsets

-Arrays in PHP accepts offstes of either type int or string and in those cases the behaviour is as expected.
+Arrays in PHP accepts offsets of either type int or string and in those cases the behaviour is as expected.

 One thing to note is that when attempting to read an undefined offset the following warning is emitted: